WooJin1993/WooJin1993/README.md

 - 👋 Hi, I’m @WooJin1993
-- 👀 I’m interested in Statistics and Machine-Learning
+- 👀 I’m interested in Statistics and Data-science
 - 🌱 I’m currently learning in SNU

 <!---